AnyDSL/MimIR/docs/passes.md

 Otherwise, bad things might happen as soon as you toss other passes into the mix.
 The reason is that the very program you are constructing is the **only** way to communicate with the other passes without directly sharing information.

-### Creating Nominals
+### Creating Mutables

-Eventually, you will need to create nominals during a [fixed-point pass](@ref thorin::FPPass).
+Eventually, you will need to create mutable during a [fixed-point pass](@ref thorin::FPPass).
-You must be super cautious to remember in which exact context you created said nominal.
+You must be super cautious to remember in which exact context you created said mutable.
-If you ever come into the same situation again (due to backtracking) you have to make sure that you return the **very same** nominal.
+If you ever come into the same situation again (due to backtracking) you have to make sure that you return the **very same** mutable.
-Otherwise, if you create a different nominal, the [PassMan](@ref thorin::PassMan) will most likely diverge as it will constantly backtrack while creating new nominals that the other passes don't know anything about.
+Otherwise, if you create a different mutable, the [PassMan](@ref thorin::PassMan) will most likely diverge as it will constantly backtrack while creating new mutable that the other passes don't know anything about.